titaniumcoder/elixir-bexio-client-api/README.md

 end
 ```

-## Configuration

-TBD

 ## Requirements:

-The API uses [Tesla](https://github.com/elixir-tesla/tesla) for the client access to also handle the exponential back-off required in the documentation.
+The API uses [Req](https://github.com/wojtekmach/req/tree/v0.5.0) for the client access to also handle the exponential back-off required in the documentation.

 ## Documentation